How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 Once the connection has been set up, you can proceed with the migration.

-Step 4: Configure the connection for migration
+Step 4: Configure the Connection for Migration

 After the connection is set, you’ll still need to do some minor configuration to the synchronization rules.
 This way we’ll make sure the connection is correct for your specific migration use case.